How Much Deposit Do You Need For a Second Home Mortgage?

 How your deposit amount affects your interest rate

-As with standard mortgage applications, a bigger deposit improves your loan-to-value ratio (LTV) making lenders happier to extend you a loan as their risk reduces.
-Plus, as you become a more attractive applicant with a better LTV, lenders are more likely to offer lower rates too.
+As with standard mortgage applications, a bigger deposit improves your loan-to-value ratio (LTV), making lenders happier to extend a loan as their risk reduces.
+Plus, as you become a more attractive applicant with a better LTV, lenders are more likely to offer lower rates, too.

-You, therefore, not only become eligible for more mortgages when you have a larger deposit, you’ll have access to a wider selection of better rates, making your repayments more affordable.
+You, therefore, not only become eligible for more mortgages when you have a larger deposit, but you’ll also have access to a wider selection of better rates, making your repayments more affordable.

 How a broker can make your deposit funds go further

-On your own, it can be tough to find a mortgage provider who always and definitely will accept all of your deposit from your particular source.
+On your own, it can be tough to find a mortgage provider who will always accept all of your deposits from your particular source.
 Yet, it’s crucial to find a lender that does as it will bolster your equity amount and thus improve your LTV.
 Improving your LTV is key to securing the lowest rate possible and minimising the interest you have to repay.

-A broker can identify the lenders that accept all of your deposit and that are suitable for your needs.
-Using a broker’s expertise and market knowledge can help you access a loan at your first application – reducing your stress and any negative impact on your credit score too.
+A broker can identify the lenders that accept your deposits and suit your needs.
+Using a broker’s expertise and market knowledge can help you access a loan on your first application, reducing stress and any negative impact on your credit score.

-Contact us today so we can connect you with a specialist second home broker.
+Contact us today to connect you with a specialist second home broker.

 We're so confident in our service, we guarantee it.